 Your team, especially the younger members, may assume that because they work in a friendly, vibrant salon atmosphere it’s acceptable to use the same body language they do at home or socially.

 But they are not at home.
 They are at work.

 And inappropriate or thoughtless body language can make clients feel uncomfortable, ignored and unimportant.

 How we communicate

-When communicating with our salon clients (and other members of the team) we use a combination of:
+When communicating with our salon clients every one of us uses a combination of:

 - Tone of voice